segmentio/terraform-provider-segment/docs/data-sources/destination_metadata.md

 <a id="nestedatt--components"></a>
 ### Nested Schema for `components`

-Optional:
+Read-Only:

+- `code` (String) Link to the repository hosting the code for this component.
 - `owner` (String) The owner of this component.
 Either 'SEGMENT' or 'PARTNER'.

-Read-Only:

-- `code` (String) Link to the repository hosting the code for this component.
 - `type` (String) The component type.